 InnovaQor, Inc., a Nevada corporation ("InnovaQor" or the "Company"), provides information technology solutions and services to healthcare and laboratory customers in the United States.
-Our goal is to develop and deliver a technology-based social media and communication platform to a broad range of healthcare professionals and businesses using a subscription revenue model with added value bolt on services.
-The Company, through an acquisition that closed on June 25, 2021, has a number of fully developed products and services which it offers through six wholly-owned subsidiaries that provide medical support services primarily to clinical laboratories, corporate operations, rural hospitals, physician practices and behavioral health/substance abuse centers.
+Our goal is to develop and deliver a technology-based medical professional's network communication platform to a broad range of healthcare professionals and businesses using a subscription revenue model with added value bolt on services.
+The Company, through an acquisition that closed on June 25, 2021, has a number of fully developed products and services which it offers through six wholly owned subsidiaries that provide medical support services primarily to clinical laboratories, corporate operations, rural hospitals, physician practices and behavioral health/substance abuse centers.

-The Company has the following wholly-owned subsidiaries, which it purchased on June 25, 2021: Health Technology Solutions, Inc., Medical Mime, Inc., ClinLab, Inc., Advanced Molecular Services Group, Inc. ("AMSG"), Genomas, Inc. and CollabRx, Inc. These subsidiaries provided products and services to 36 and 61 customers in the United States and generated \$468,883 and \$528,624 (including \$237,551 and \$185,892 from a related party) in net revenues during the years ended December 31, 2021 and 2020, respectively.
-Net revenues amounted to \$94,511 and \$104,676 (including \$47,788 and \$62,316 from a related party) for the three months ended June 30, 2022 and 2021, from 18 and 25 customers in the United States, respectively.
-Net revenues amounted to \$191,327 and \$216,941 (including \$102,267 and \$124,632 from a related party) for the six months ended June 30, 2022 and 2021, from 18 and 25 customers in the United States, respectively.
+The Company has the following wholly owned subsidiaries, which it purchased on June 25, 2021: Health Technology Solutions, Inc., Medical Mime, Inc., ClinLab, Inc., Advanced Molecular Services Group, Inc. ("AMSG"), Genomas, Inc. and CollabRx, Inc. These subsidiaries provided products and services to 25 and 36 customers in the United States and generated \$343,440 and \$468,883 (including \$191,517 and \$237,551 from a related party) in net revenues during the years ended December 31, 2022 and 2021, respectively.